gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	`008/thumbs/00105612161.jpg`
 -	SITE as the PPO folder containing the source record, for example `archive/<hybrid-id>`

-The PPE Exports other columns as specified by the `fields` config option.
+The PPE exports other columns as specified by the `fields` config option.

 As example of what the PPE exports is shown below as a JSON string.